Available in: Policy > Network Objects

 Both, the Internal and External networks are basically superordinate network objects, i.e. they contain the network objects assigned to them.
 They are hard-coded and cannot be changed.
 You can assign network objects to them as required by your network setup.

-The Internal and External networks can be used as source and destination networks in rules just like any other network object (see also Network Objects and Blocking TCP Port Scanners for an example that uses a network object in rules).
+The Internal and External networks can be used as source and destination networks in rules just like any other network object (see also Network Objects).

 Regarding asset tracking, Threat Defender does not create asset database entries for hosts located in the External network but only for hosts in the Internal network.